 Sometimes, when you’re dealing with excessive decay or trauma, several teeth may need to be removed at once.
-If this is the case with you, we’ll explain your procedure to you in great detail beforehand and discuss tooth replacement options for you.
+If this is the case with you, we’ll explain your procedure to you in great detail beforehand and discuss potential tooth replacement options.
 You may be a candidate for dentures or dental implants.

 Multiple tooth extractions might also be recommended if your teeth are severely crowded or misaligned.
 Extracting some of your crowded teeth helps make room for orthodontic treatment so that your smile can maximize its potential.

 Extraction Site Preservation

 More often than not, we suggest dental implants as the best way to replace a tooth after an extraction.
 However, sometimes your jawbone deteriorates after an extraction, affecting your ability to support an implant.
 This is why we often recommend extraction site preservation, a procedure wherein we use a grafting material to strengthen the jawbone so that it can maintain an implant.